mjvh80/SymWin/README.md

 ![screenshot](SymWin/screenshot.png)

-To type a symbol type CAPSLOCK and then (say) the a key.
+To type a symbol hold down CAPSLOCK and then (say) the *a* key.
 This will show the above popup.

-To type an uppercase symbol, simply add SHIFT to the above keys.
+To type an uppercase symbol, simply add SHIFT to the above key sequence.

 To cycle options keep pressing the letter key, or use the arrow keys on the keyboard.

-Finally you can also use the mouse to select a symbol.
+You can also use the mouse to select a symbol.

-This is just an initial rough version which seems to be working.
+This is just an initial rough version which is working well in most applications.

 Things I'd like to do:
 ----------------------